erroronline1/caro/readme.md

     * Vendor evaluation is partially supported by an additional reduced order record that can be exported and used to e.g. evaluate delivery times, order cancellations and returns.
     * also see [Vendor and product management](#vendor-and-product-management), [Order](#order), [Tools](#tools)
 * ISO 13485 7.4.3 Verification of procured products
     * MDR §14 sample check will ask for a check for every vendors [product that qualifies as trading good](#importing-vendor-pricelists) if the last check for any product of this vendor exceeds the mdr14_sample_interval timespan set for the vendor, so e.g. once a year per vendor by default.
 This applies for all products that have not been checked within mdr14_sample_reusable timespan that can also be set for each vendor if the amount of products makes this necessary.
-Both values have a default value set within the [setup.ini](#runtime-variables) file.
+Both values have a default value set within the [config.ini](#runtime-variables) file.
     * Sample check information is to be enriched through a dedicated form with the respective context.
 All users (except groups) can gather the required information and commit the check.
     * Sample checks can be revoked by authorized users.
     * also see [Vendor and product management](#vendor-and-product-management), [Order](#order)